 Organization That Work – My Take

 I’m starting compiling notes on the philosophies I subscribe to as a business leader.
-Over the past 20 years, I’ve worked with hundreds of staff members and continue to learn each day on how to better lead my organizations.
+Over my career, I’ve worked with hundreds of staff members and continue to learn each day on how to better lead my organizations.
 Following is an outline of what could someday be a book on business leadership:

 - How does the person fit into the organizational culture?

 - Is the person coachable and open to change?

 - Is the person naturally a learner and open to change or new ideas?